ICF Quick Guide to the CDBG-DR Federal Register Notices

 After a Presidentially declared disaster, Congress may pass a supplement appropriation that earmarks funding for U. S. Department of Housing and Urban Development’s (HUD) Community Development Block Grant Disaster Recovery (CDBG-DR) program to assist impacted communities with disaster recovery efforts.
 HUD then allocates these funds — founded on the statutes and regulations for traditional CDBG programs — to state and/or local government grantees to address their unmet housing, infrastructure, and economic development needs.

-To outline how and where funding must be spent, as well as waivers and alternative requirements that may apply to the appropriation, HUD publishes what is known as a Federal Register Notice.
+To outline how and where funding must be spent, agency information collection requirements, as well as waivers and alternative requirements that may apply to the appropriation, HUD publishes what is known as a Federal Register Notice.

 For CDBG-DR grantees, compiling, decoding, and applying that information can be challenging and confusing.
 To that end, ICF has developed a live Google spreadsheet that provides an easy way for CDBG-DR grantees and their partners receiving appropriations as a result of 2017 disaster events to review and understand the FR notice that is applicable to their appropriation.